Mr-Zamora/SQL_fundamentals/tutorials/06_filtering_data.md

 ## Next Steps

-Now that you know how to filter data, in the next section we'll learn how to sort the results using ORDER BY.
+Now that you know how to filter data, in the next section we'll learn how to sort and limit the results using ORDER BY and LIMIT.